open-cluster-management-io/enhancements/enhancements/sig-architecture/82-addon-template/README.md

 	Subject *Subject `json:"subject,omitempty"`

 	// SigningCA represents the reference of the secret on the hub cluster to sign the CSR
-	// the secret must be in the namespace where the addon-manager is located, and the secret
-	// type must be "kubernetes.io/tls"
+	// the secret type must be "kubernetes.io/tls"
 	// Note: The addon manager will not have permission to access the secret by default, so
-	// the user must grant the permission to the addon manager(by creating rolebinding for
+	// the user must grant the permission to the addon manager(by creating rolebinding/clusterrolebinding
-	// the addon-manager serviceaccount "addon-manager-controller-sa").
+	// for the addon-manager serviceaccount "addon-manager-controller-sa").
 	// +kubebuilder:validation:Required
 	SigningCA SigningCARef `json:"signingCA"`
 }